EXPLORER-HCM: Pivotal trial in oHCM

 * The HCMSQ SoB domain score is a validated patient-reported outcome in oHCM and measures frequency and severity of shortness of breath.
 The HCMSQ Shortness of Breath (SoB) domain score ranges from 0 to 18, with lower scores representing less shortness of breath.

 References: 1.
 CAMZYOS (mavacamten capsules) Product Monograph.
-Bristol Myers Squibb Canada, February 14, 2024.
+Bristol Myers Squibb Canada.
 2. Olivotto I, et al. Mavacamten for treatment of symptomatic obstructive hypertrophic cardiomyopathy (EXPLORER-HCM): a randomized, double-blind, placebo-controlled, phase 3 trial.
 Lancet 2020;396:759-69.
+3. Garcia-Pavia P, et al. Long-term effect of mavacamten in obstructive hypertrophic cardiomyopathy.
+Eur Heart J 2024;45(47):5071-83.